-This is a doozy of a recipe and a perfect one to enjoy with the whole family!
+This is a doozy of a recipe, these Ginger Soy Salmon Burger are perfect to enjoy with the whole family!
 I love cooking with Atlantic salmon as it is one of the most nutritious foods you can eat.
 It’s high in protein, low in saturated fats and is loaded with heart-healthy Omega 3s, vitamin D&E – and it’s great for your brain!
 Beyond being delicious and good for you, it’s sustainable which has become something so much more important to me!

 This salmon burger hits a lot of notes for me with a great texture and big flavours, and knocks out that burger craving!
 I am often worried that the texture won’t be great when making non-beef or ground chicken burgers, but this salmon burger is perfect.
 With the help of a few other ingredients, the patties held together perfectly and the bite really is satisfying.